-The buyer's offer will be subject to further due diligence and to the detailed sale agreement.
-Provided that this due diligence is trouble free, and neither party has any surprises up its sleeve, the sale should now be relatively safe.
+The buyer’s offer will be subject to further due diligence and the detailed sale agreement.
+Provided that this due diligence is trouble free and neither party has any surprises up its sleeve, the sale should now be relatively safe.

 8.1 The further due diligence usually involves the buyer’s accountants and lawyers.

-- The accountants will want to look at every aspect of the finances of the business.
+- The accountants will want to look at every aspect of the business’ finances.

 - The lawyers will want to check that your business has full legal ownership of all key assets (eg property deeds and licensing contracts).
 They will also want to look at the legal relationships with customers, suppliers and employees.

-Many legal issues are covered by warranties and indemnities that you, as a vendor, will almost certainly be asked to sign.
+Many legal issues are covered by warranties and indemnities that you, as the vendor, will almost certainly be asked to sign.
 Read these carefully - they can be far reaching.

-8.2 Certain members of your staff (eg finance director or company secretary) may have to be involved early on in the due diligence process.
+8.2 Certain members of your staff (eg finance director or company secretary) may have to be involved in this process.